 Biodiversity Input-Output for Supply Chain & OPerations Evaluation

-The results brought by BioScope are aimed at helping you to formulate meaningful actions to further assess and reduce the impact of your business on biodiversity.
+The results brought by BioScope are aimed at helping you to formulate meaningful actions to further assess and reduce the impact of your business or financial product on biodiversity.
 It not only indicates the potential impact of the commodity you purchase, but also of the upstream supply chain of these commodities.
 Examples of questions which can be answered with are:

 - Which of the commodities purchased by my business could be the largest cause of impact on biodiversity?